wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/overview-ransomware.md

 With the change from dial up services to broadband, many more users were using the internet opening new opportunities for criminals wanting to exploit vulnerable people and companies.
 Several notable cases hit the headlines which either:

 - Prevented access to files on a user's device and forced them to purchase items at an online store in return for the code to unlock their files.
-- Infected computers when users opened an email attachment that pretended to be a job application.
+- Infected computers when users opened an email attachment that presented as a job application.

 ### 2008